AdvancED Leadership Team

 Ludy van Broekhuizen, Ph.D.

-Dr. van Broekhuizen’s past achievements include the development of a model of professional development for early reading improvement in diverse settings and being Senior Evaluator for the first national evaluation of the federally funded Star Schools Program and Partnerships in Education Program.
+Dr. van Broekhuizen’s past achievements include the development of an online early reading intervention for English Learners and serving as Senior Evaluator for the first national evaluation of the federally funded Star Schools Program and Partnerships in Education Program.
+He is fluent in several languages and holds degrees from the University of Oregon and the University of Amsterdam.
+He has life-long K-12 teacher certification to teach Spanish and English in the Netherlands.

 Best aspect of elementary school: